 Blunt Target Target questioning to pupils who nee ed support during lessons.
 Ensure that I pick up on and challenge misconceptions.
 SHARP Key questions Breakdown of target Specific What exactly do you want to achieve?
 What is the area of specific focus?
 To identify specific pupils who need support.
 To explain key terms and check if those pupils understand the key terms.
 How What actions will you need to take to achieve the target?
 What support will you need?
 Identify key pupils (who often have misunderstandings and require clarification) to focus on when questioning.
 Ask a focus pupil a question about the key term or definition - e.g. What is SWOT analysis?
 Once the focus pupil has answered then ask another (stronger) pupil - do you agree with the answer?
 Bounce question back to first pupil if they didn't answer fully.
 Ask pupils questions to show they can give an example to apply the key termes.
 What would be a strength of the production methods used by Coca Cola? eGive a scenario for a business, e.g. ask 'Which sources of finance could be suitable for business X?'
 Achievable Can I achieve the target in my professional context?
 Can I achieve it in the time frame?
 Do I have the opportunity?
 Which class(s)/year group will I focus on?
 Focus on one class (11C) for the two consecutive lessons timetabled next week.
 Related - to the Progression Booklet Which is the main curriculum thread in the Progression Booklet and are there any others?
-HPL1, SKP1, and AT1 HPL1 Confident (make regular use of assessment to garner learner confidence in the taskills) moving to good (monitor and assess learners' achievements and provide feedber their specific needs as individuals).
-Can I use the language from the Progression booklet?
-Where am I at and where am I aiming to be?
-SKP1 Confident (pre-empt misunderstandings and misconceptions) moving to good (because the pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master important conceptions and know how to address these to help pupils master import SKP1 Confident ( pre-empt misunderstandings and misconceptions ) moving to good ( be aware of common misconceptions and know how to address these to help pupils master important concepts.
-Provide tasks that Revised SHARP Target with actions Target: Pre plan and ask knowledge based questions to focus pupils in 11C.
+HPL1, SKP1, and AT1 Progression HPL1 Confident (make regular use of assessment to garner learner confidence in the taught contour skills) moving to good (monitor and assess learners' achievements and provide feedback to them their specific needs as individuals).
+Can I use the language from the SKP1 Confident (pre-empt misunderstandings and misconceptions) moving to good (be aware of Revised SHARP Target with actions Target: Pre plan and ask knowledge based questions to focus pupils in 11C.
 Ask for examples to illustrate the meaning of the key term.
-(HPL1, Action: Identify key pupils (who often have misunderstandings and require clarification) to focus on when questioning.
-Ask a focus pupil a question key term or definition.
+(HPL1, SKP1, AT1) Action: Identify key pupils (who often have misunderstandings and require clarification) to focus on when questioning.
+Ask a focus pupil a question about the key term or definition.
 Script this in the lesson plan.
-Once the focus pupil has answered then ask another (stronger) pupil - do you agree was answer?
+Once the focus pupil has answered then ask another (stronger) pupil - do you agree with the answer?
+Bounce question back to first pupil if they didn't answer fully.
+Ask pupils questions to show they can give an example to apply the key term based on a business scenario